craftcms/docs/docs/4.x/installation.md

 ## Step 4: Create a Database

 Next up, you need to create a database for your Craft project.
-Craft 3 supports both MySQL 5.5+ and PostgreSQL 9.5+.
+Craft 4 supports both MySQL 5.7.8+ and PostgreSQL PostgreSQL 10+.

 If you’re given a choice, we recommend the following database settings in most cases: